 9.2.5.1 Intrafrequency cell identification

 The UE shall be able to identify a new detectable intra-frequency cell within Tidentify_intra_without_index if the UE is not indicated to report SSB based RRM measurement result with the associated SSB index(reportQuantityRsIndexes or maxNrofRSIndexesToReport is not configured), or the UE is indicated that the neighbour cell is synchronous with the serving cell (deriveSSB-IndexFromCell is enabled).
 Otherwise UE shall be able to identify a new detectable intra frequency cell within Tidentify_intra_with_index.
 The UE shall be able to identify a new detectable intra frequency SS block of an already detected cell within Tidentify_intra_without_index.
-It is assumed that deriveSSB-IndexFromCell is always enabled for FR1 TDD and FR2.
+It is assumed that deriveSSB-IndexFromCell is always enabled for FR1 TDD and FR2 with SCS smaller or equal to 480 kHz.

 Tidentify_intra_without_index = (TPSS/SSS_sync_intra + T SSB_measurement_period_intra) ms